ReneS121082/20200914si/4.3.0/workshop/modules/module-070-storage/storage-nfs/nfs.md

 Use the following command to remove everything generated during the deployment.

 ```
-[root@services ~]# oc delete clusterlogging instance -n openshift-logging
+[root@bastion ~]# oc delete clusterlogging instance -n openshift-logging
 ```

-This will remove all pods, deplyoments, services, routes.
+This will remove all pods, deplyoments, bastion, routes.
 Watch the removal ov objects using `oc get all -n openshift-logging`.
 Only the cluster operator will remain:

 ```
-[root@services ~]# oc get all
+[root@bastion ~]# oc get all
 ```

 ```